DLoughlin/GLIMPSE-CE/readme.md

 Note: This fork is a derivative of the EPA GLIMPSE Project.
+GLIMPSE-DL is not sponsored by EPA.
 ------
 # EPA GLIMPSE Project